GeckoPackages/GeckoPHPUnit/README.md

 #### assertDirectoryExists()
 ###### assertDirectoryExists(string $filename [,string $message = ''])
-Assert that a directory exists (are is a symlink to a directory).
+Assert that a directory exists (or is a symlink to a directory).

 The inverse assertion
 #### assertDirectoryNotExists()